-Data at 2nd quarter 2018
+Data at 3rd quarter 2018

-The increase in both imports and exports has translated into growth (+47.6%) in the total volume of trade.
-Imports rose more strongly than exports, resulting in a widening of the trade deficit.
+The increase in both imports and exports has translated into growth (+30.0%) in the total volume of trade.
+Imports were more than double exports, resulting in a widening of the trade deficit.

 Key figures Contact